 Since those early days, SCCC has continually evolved.
-By the 1980s, the volunteer counseling staff came to be made up mostly of those seeking licensure as marriage and family therapists in the State of California.
+By the 1980s, when graduate programs in schools of psychology developed, the volunteer counseling staff came to be made up mostly of those seeking licensure as marriage and family therapists or social works in the State of California.
 Not only do lay counselors continue to train alongside those seeking licensure as psychotherapists, but in response to the civil unrest in Los Angeles in 1992, the Community Counselor Certification Course was established to provide counseling skills training for those who work with other community-based organizations to address the needs of underserved populations and communities throughout Los Angeles County.

 Independent since its inception, SCCC has never sought or received government funding, relying instead on client fees, training fees, foundation and corporate grants, and a broad base of dedicated individual donors, many of whom are alumni of the Center's training programs.
-Because of that independence, SCCC has also been able to respond to community needs by developing new programs in a timely fashion.
+Because of its independence, SCCC has also been able to respond to community needs by developing new programs in a timely fashion.
 For example, in further response to violence in communities, SCCC developed GATE (Gang Awareness Training and Education), a training program designed to increase awareness about the nature and realities of gang culture.